bear momee I canot reed plees help. Davib.

 Dysgraphia refers to a specific set of writing challenges that impacts writing skills like handwriting and spelling.

 Dyspraxia also goes by the name “clumsy child syndrome.”
-If your child has dyspraxia, he has trouble planning and coordinating his body movements and struggles with fine-motor tasks like writing, buttoning his clothes, and tying his shoelaces.
-In addition, he may have difficulty coordinating his facial muscles to produce sounds, so his speech is garbled.
-His gross-motor coordination may be weak, too, so he’s conspicuously clumsy and weak at sports.
+If your child has dyspraxia, they have trouble planning and coordinating their body movements and struggles with fine-motor tasks like writing, buttoning his clothes, and tying their shoelaces.
+Additionally, they may have difficulty coordinating their facial muscles to produce sounds, resulting in garbled speech.
+Their gross-motor coordination may be weak, too, so they are conspicuously clumsy and weak at sports.

 .

-Watch this playlist of customer reviews and experience how Edublox training and tutoring help overcome dyslexia symptoms and signs.
-Then, learn more about our approach to dyslexia treatment and book a free consultation to discuss your child’s learning needs.
+Explore our customer reviews to see how Edublox tutoring makes a difference (watch our playlist) and book a free consultation to discuss your child’s needs.

 .